Researchers Say Eating Crickets Will Do A Body Good

-Consuming crickets can support growth of beneficial bacteria in the human gut, a new found.
-The story is reported on Science Daily.
+Consuming crickets can support the growth of beneficial bacteria in the human gut, a new study found.
+The story was published in Science Daily.

 Insects are consumed regularly by more than 2 billion people around the world, providing good sources of minerals, fats, vitamins, and proteins.
 But it wasn’t until now that the health benefits of eating them have been documented in a pilot clinical trial.
 The paper was published in the journal Scientific Reports, focusing on what the consumption of crickets does to the human microbiome.

-“There is a lot of interest right now in edible insects,” says lead author Valerie Stull, who was 12 the first time she ate a meal of insects.
+“There is a lot of interest right now in edible insects,” says lead author Valerie Stull, who was 12-years-old the first time she ate a meal of insects.
 “It’s gaining traction in Europe and in the U.S. as a sustainable, environmentally friendly protein source compared to traditional livestock.”

-Raising insects as a protein source has multiple benefits such as protecting the environment and providing a a healthful option to consumers in wealthy countries, where a high-meat diet is the norm, says study co-author Jonathon Patz.
+Raising insects as a protein source has multiple benefits such as protecting the environment and providing a healthful option to consumers in wealthy countries, where a high-meat diet is the norm, says study co-author Jonathon Patz.

 Co-corresponding author Tiffany Weir explained the importance of the study.